BRochelleFisher/BRochelleFisher.github.io/_pages/samples-cl-tech.md

      > Controlled versions:

-   > The storage you use can have an impact.
+     - The storage you use can have an impact.

-   > your storage hardware and algorithm can impact Product
+     - Your storage hardware and algorithm can impact Product.

-   > storage hardware can impact Product
+     - Storage hardware and configuration impacts Product.